-If you have medications in your life that cost you an arm and a leg, prescription drug apps can help you comparison shop among nearby pharmacies for the best price.
+If you rely on a medication that keeps rising in price, you should check out prescription drug apps.
+They can help you comparison shop among nearby pharmacies for the best price.

 But which app is best when it comes to saving the most money?
-I put five of the most popular apps to the test — and there was definitely a clear winner!
+In February 2020, I put five of the most popular apps to the test, and there was definitely a clear winner!

 Here’s What You Need to Know About Saving Money on Prescriptions